 Defensive Line Coach

 Dennis McPhee was named Defensive Line Coach of the Tiger-Cats on January 10, 2013, joining the Black and Gold for his third tour of duty as a Ticats assistant.
-The 2017 season marks McPhee’s fifth consecutive year and 15th campaign overall with the team dating back to 1995.
+The 2018 season marks McPhee’s sixth consecutive year and 16th campaign overall with the team dating back to 1995.

 Recently under McPhee’s guidance, defensive end John Chick was named a CFL All-Star in 2016 and defensive tackle Ted Laurent was named a CFL All-Star and Hamilton’s Most Outstanding Canadian in back-to-back seasons (2014, 2015).